OTI Festival 1980: Detailed voting results

-Each participating broadcaster assembled a national jury located in its respective country.
+Each participating broadcaster (Note: Or group of broadcasters that jointly participated representing a country.) assembled a national jury located in its respective country.
 Each jury awarded 5 points its favourite song, 4 points to the second favourite, and then between 3 and 1 points for the third- to fifth-favourite songs, except for the entry representing its own country.
 Each participating broadcaster had also a delegate present in the hall to stand in for its jury if it was not receiving the event live, or in case of communication failure during the broadcast or voting.
+To ensure that there was no vote switching, before the voting segment began each participating broadcaster announced to its national audience the vote of its jury in local opt-out from its studios.